Updated July 2, 2021.

 Aloha!
-If you’ve been following me on Facebook, Instagram, or Twitter, you know that we just got back from our third anniversary trip to the Big Island of Hawaii!
+If you’ve been following me on Facebook, Instagram, or Twitter, you know that we just got back from our third anniversary trip to the Island of Hawaii!
 We love the islands more and more each time we visit.

 I would venture to say most mainland Americans never learn about our most recently added state’s history.
 It’s a bit of a blemish on our record, to be honest.
 But this beautiful island chain’s history is exciting and intriguing.
 Hawaii is the only state to have an official royal palace (I’olani Palace on O’ahu), and actually, there are several royal sites across the islands!
 So here’s to Hawai’i’s royal family.
-King Kamehameha I was born and lived most of his life on Hawaii’s Big Island, so if you decide to visit, these are some royal sites that should not be missed!
+King Kamehameha I was born and lived most of his life on the Island of Hawai’i, so if you decide to visit, these are some royal sites that should not be missed!

 Kona Side (West)